-Ornamental trees make a great focal point, and they give more structure and framework to any landscape design.
+Ornamental trees make a great focal point, giving more structure and framework to any landscape design.
 One example is the flowering crabapple (Malus spp.), a well-recognized ornamental tree closely related to orchard apples.
-The crabapple blossom adds beauty to home gardens when it showcases an abundant bloom of fragrant flowers and attractive small fruits.
-Read on below to know more about crabapple blossom meaning and symbolism, the most popular types and our essential tips for growing crabapple blossom at home.
+The crabapple blossom adds beauty and symbolic value to home gardens by showcasing an abundant bloom of fragrant flowers and attractive small fruits.
+Read on below to learn more about crabapple blossom’s meaning and symbolism in the language of flowers.

 The crabapple blossom is associated with love, marriage, and fertility.
 The crabapple flowers are also symbolic of youth, surprise, and joy.
 There’s a traditional belief that if you throw a crabapple seed into the fire while saying your special someone’s name, it’s true love if the seed explodes.

 Crabapple trees originated in the Tien Shan mountains of Central Asia (now Kazakhstan).
 Their popularity as small trees started when the Romans brought them to Europe around the 18th century.
 From there, plant breeders developed more cultivars suited for ornamental use.
 The species eventually reached North America, where they remain a popular choice for gardens up to this day.

 The etymology of the term “crabapple blossom” comes from the word “crabapple” itself, which is associated with the crabapple tree or its fruit.
 Let’s break it down:

 The term “crabapple” doesn’t have a direct connection with the marine crustacean “crab”.
 Instead, the name is believed to come from the sourness of the fruit, which might make a person’s face pucker as if bitten by a crab.